-Discussants should indicate the deadline, if any, for the full paper submission (for additional information, please see Discussants' Responsibilities section on Page 3).
-The author(s) of papers that are missing by the provided deadline should be contacted by the discussant and asked for the copy of the paper so that the discussant will have adequate time to read and consider the paper.
-The discussants are not obligated to comment on papers that they receive at the last minute or not at all.
+This year our regular paper sessions have five papers and a discussant or six papers and no discussant.
+In addition, we also have briefs sessions with seven, eight, or nine papers and no discussant.
+For those sessions with a discussant, they will indicate the deadline, if any, for the full paper submission (for additional information, please see Discussants' Responsibilities section on Page 3).
+Any author(s) of papers that are missing by the provided deadline should be contacted by the discussant and asked for the copy of the paper so that the discussant will have adequate time to read and consider the paper.
+Discussants are not obligated to comment on papers that they receive at the last minute or not at all.

-Time Constraints

-All paper sessions will be 90 minutes long.
-Each paper will have 60 minutes divided by the number of participants.
-The discussant will have 10-15 minutes to expose his or her commentary, and the rest of the time should be allotted for questions from the floor at the end of each session.
-Presenters may take less time, but all presenters should be offered an equal amount of time.
+Time Constraints: All regular paper sessions (sessions with 5 or 6 papers) will be 90 minutes long and each paper will have 12 minutes to present, with or without a discussant.
+Briefs sessions (sessions with 7, 8, or 9 papers) will also be 90 minutes long and each paper will have up to 8 minutes to present.
+Sessions with discussants will have 10-15 minutes for the discussant's commentary, and the rest of the time should be allotted for questions from the floor at the end of each session.
+Presenters may take less time, but all presenters should be offered an equal amount in a given session.

-Audio-Visual Equipment

-Every presentation room will have an overhead projector; a laptop computer equipped with Microsoft PowerPoint and a USB port; an LCD projector; a projection screen; and a lectern.
+Audio-Visual Equipment: Every presentation room will have an overhead projector; a laptop computer equipped with Microsoft PowerPoint and a USB port; an LCD projector; a projection screen; and a lectern.
 Presenters who wish to use PowerPoint and the LCD projector should bring their presentation on a flash drive or CD- ROM to the Session Room as far in advance as possible and load the presentation onto the laptop.
 The presentation should be given a unique, easily findable file name.
 To avoid delays, we ask that presenters be in the presentation room right after the very end of the prior session.
 We request that you prepare your slides using MS PowerPoint 2007-2013 or later to assure they function properly with the presentation computer.
 Please load your presentation file onto the desktop of session room's computer as far in advance as possible and test the presentation to ensure that it displays properly.

-Moderators' Responsibilities

-Moderators introduce the session, each paper, and the discussant.
-They also moderate the question-and-answer period.
+Moderators' Responsibilities: Moderators introduce the session, each paper, and the discussant if applicable.
+They also moderate the question-and-answer period, which may be after an individual paper or at the end of all papers.
 However, the moderator's most important responsibility is to keep the session running on schedule.
 Please be ruthless in timing each presentation and don't let it go past its allotted time.
 It is unfair to those presenting later in the session to shorten their talk because earlier presenters have gone over their allotted time.
-Placards will be provided at the front of each session room containing "5 minutes", "1 minute" and "STOP" signs.
+Placards will be provided at the front of each session room containing "5 minutes," "1 minute" and "STOP" signs.
 We advise that moderators sit in the front of the room so that each presenter will see the signs they hold up.